MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-listfiles.md

 ---
 title: bitsadmin listfiles
-description: Reference topic for the bitsadmin listfiles command, which lists the files in the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin listfiles command, which lists the files in the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article